 Surprisingly, few online brokers offer mock trading accounts on their platforms.
 TD Ameritrade is one of them.
 Their paper money virtual simulator is a desktop-based platform geared toward advanced and frequent traders.

-What’s great is that you get $100,000 in practice “money” along with access to a margin account.
-Traders can backtest strategies, access foreign exchanges and futures and practice backtesting.
-What’s more, non-customers may be able to register for a free trial..
+What’s great is that you get $100,000 in practice “money” and access to a margin account.
+Traders can backtest strategies, access foreign exchanges and futures, and practice backtesting.
+Moreover, non-customers may be able to register for a free trial.
 I suggest taking this step before you commit.

 ThinkOnDemand Backtesting Tool

 Thinkondemand is a backtesting tool that enables users to test trading strategies on historical data.
 You can use their fundamental data tab to get company stats or their Fast Beta tool to analyze securities that break out historical trends.
 These are often considered premium features by other online brokers.
-However, all of these tools and the entire Thinkorswim platform are available to all TD Ameritrade customers for free!
+However, these tools and the entire Thinkorswim platform are free to all TD Ameritrade customers!

 Backtesting a trading strategy can and will give you a competitive leg up.
 With actionable insights on what you can expect when you go live, you’ll be well on your way to profits.

-Unlike some other trading communities, Bullish Bears doesn’t promise that you will become an overnight millionaire or make enough to buy and test drive that race car next month.
+Unlike some trading communities, Bullish Bears doesn’t promise you will become an overnight millionaire or make enough to buy and test drive that race car next month.
 Instead, they promise to mentor you until you are successful and will lay out a strategic road map for how to get there.
-Thanks for reading and be sure to leave a comment below if you have any questions!
+Thanks for reading, and be sure to comment below if you have any questions!